 Resources for planning a self-drive Iceland itinerary

-The best way to explore Iceland is by renting a car and making a road trip.
-You can find some of the best deals for Iceland car rental on the RentalCars website.
-I recommend renting a car for your Iceland road trip via this company.
-Not only can you compare different providers and find the best deals, but you are also much better protected in case a local company goes under as recently happened with our favorite local car hire company in Iceland.
+✓ The best way to explore Iceland is by renting a car and making a road trip.
+You can find some of the best deals for Iceland car rental on this website.
+Not only can you compare the offers from different providers and get great-value full insurance, but you are also much better protected in case a local company goes under as recently happened with our favorite local car hire company in Iceland.

-✓ You can find the best deals for Iceland accommodation on Booking.com – that’s the website where we always book all our accommodation when we travel to Iceland.
+✓ You can find the best deals for Iceland accommodation on Booking.com as well.
+This is the website where we always book all our accommodation when we travel to Iceland (or anywhere else in the world).
 Alternatively, check our guide to the best accommodation suggestions for a self-drive trip around Iceland.

 TIP: Compare hotels and short-term rental accommodations in Iceland via the map below.
 Simply insert your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!